Moha-yessir/AVR-OLTC-Simulation/README.md

 ## License
 This project is submitted as an academic graduation requirement.
-All rights reserved © 2026 Mohamed Yessir Mustafa Abubakar, Omer Ali Ibrahim & Mohamed Khalid Yassin
+All rights reserved © 2026 Mohamed Yessir Mustafa Abubaker, Omer Ali Ibrahim & Mohamed Khalid Yassin